arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 The sticky note widget can be used to write important notes or to categorize your widgets.

-The sticky note can **not** be linked with a variable, and is designed to keep notes only while using a dashboard.
-It does support the use of markdown, so that you can create titles, links, code blocks etc.
+The sticky note can **not** be linked with a variable and is designed to keep notes only while using a dashboard.
+It does support the use of markdown so that you can create titles, links, code blocks etc.

 ### Value Selector